2019 Code of Conduct

 - competing with Morgan Stanley for the purchase or sale of services

 - taking advantage of outside business opportunities that arise because of your position at Morgan Stanley

 - accepting special benefits offered based on your relationship with Morgan Stanley (such as discount prices, more favorable loan terms or investment opportunities), unless the terms are offered to a broad group of individuals (for example, discounted banking services offered to all Firm employees at the same location)

 - engaging in personal financial arrangements or certain other personal relationships with other Morgan Stanley employees

 If you become aware of an actual or potential conflict, you must act in accordance with applicable regulatory requirements and our policies.
-You also must notify your supervisor, the Conflicts Management Officer (CMO) for your business unit in your region, the Firm’s Global Conflicts Office (GCO) or a member of LCD—including if an actual or potential conflict arises from an investment or activity that was previously approved through the Outside Business Interests (OBI) System.
+You also must notify your supervisor, the Conflicts Management Officer (CMO) for your business unit in your region, a member of LCD or the Firm’s Global Conflicts Office (GCO)-including if an actual or potential conflict arises from an investment or activity that was previously approved through the Outside Business Interests (OBI) System.
 Consult the Conflicts of Interest InfoPage for additional information.
 See the "Employee Activities" section below for more information on outside business activities.

 By Leading with Exceptional Ideas, we strive to achieve a standard of excellence in all aspects of our business.
-We apply innovative thinking to deliver the highest quality services and products to our clients, strong returns to our shareholders and highly attractive career opportunities to our employees.
+We seek different perspectives and apply innovative thinking to deliver the highest quality services and products to our clients, strong returns to our shareholders and highly attractive career opportunities to our employees.